robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

   - Possibly use an existing keyword.

-- More abstract names acceptable if a setup or teardown contain unrelated steps.
+- More abstract names are acceptable if a setup or teardown contains unrelated steps.

   - Listing steps in name is duplication and a maintenance problem (e.g. `Login to system, add user, activate alarms and check balance`).